carlosjhr64/ascii_mathematical_notation/Notation.md

 -  a b c d e f g h i j k l m n o p q r s t u v w x y z
 -  { | } ~

-This does not mean the raw text can't be transformed to not ASCII characters.
+This does not mean the raw text can't be transformed to non ASCII characters.
 Just that one can legibly write the text in ASCII.

 ## Words